Ananias Charles Littleton

 Ananias Charles (A. C.) Littleton (December 4, 1886 – January 13, 1974) was an American accounting scholar and professor of accounting at the University of Illinois.
 He is known as prominent educator, and for his work on the history of accounting.
+He was a founder of Beta Alpha Psi honor society.

 Biography

 Born in Bloomington, Illinois to Robert and Mary Sholtey Littleton, Littleton attended Bloomington High School.
 He took his studies at the University of Illinois, where he obtained his B.A. in 1912, his M.A. in 1918, and eventually his Ph.D. in 1931.
 In 1919 he obtained his C.P.A. license for the state of Illinois.